Evgeny Kuznetsov breaks out with a pair of goals as the Capitals rout the Avalanche

 Samsonov gets the start

-Likewise, Samsonov made his first appearance after Vitek Vanecek started the season’s opening two games.
-Laviolette said Tuesday morning that Vanecek has played great but it was time to get Samsonov into a game.
+Likewise, Samsonov made his first appearance after Vitek Vanecek started the season’s first two games.
+Laviolette said Tuesday morning that Vanecek had played great but it was time to get Samsonov into a game.

 Samsonov faced just five shots in the first period, and Helm’s goal came on Colorado’s seventh of the night.
 Helm beat Samsonov to the stick side after a pass from Logan O’Connor set him up.
 Mantha appeared to lose his man, leaving Helm wide open.